HARSHGit45/CodeClauseInternship_BlindnessDetection/README.md

 1. **Dataset:** You can find the dataset used for training [here](https://www.kaggle.com/code/akshat0007/diabetic-retinopathy-detection-and-classification/notebook#Diabetic-Retinopathy).
 2. **Training:** The model training script is available in the `Blindness_Detection.ipynb` directory.
 Adjust the hyperparameters as needed.
-3. **Inference:** Once trained, the model can be used for inference on new images.
+3. **Inference:** Once trained, the model can be used for inference on new images. some sample images are provided in test folder

 ## Requirements